Fudan-iGEM/2023-wiki/docs/src/human-practices.md

 ### Prof. Changming Fang: How to Build a Good Symbiotic System

 <p style="font-size: 1rem">📅 Date: Jun.
-1st  👤Participants: Zhe Dong, Zhenmao Ye</p>
+1st  👤 Participants: Zhe Dong, Zhenmao Ye</p>

 **Simulation**

-This year, we decided to build a symbiotic system that resembles lichen with cyanobacteria and *E. Coli*.
+This year, we decided to build a symbiotic system that resembles lichen with cyanobacteria and *E. coli*.
 However, our team members have little idea of lichen and no experience in building a symbiotic system.

 We wondered that: